 Typically, lenders will not authorize a short sale until the seller finds a buyer, but that status is changing.
 Realize there is no guarantee that a lender will accept a short sale, and not every lender is required to let you sell on a short sale.

 If you begin the short sale process and stop making your payments, should the short sale be denied and you cannot make up the back payments, you may find yourself involuntarily losing your home through foreclosure.

 If you can manage to continue making payments while your home is on the market, it may be advantageous for you to do so for these reasons:

-Not falling behind on your payments makes it easier for some sellers to deal with a short sale because the stigma of being delinquent is absent, and they sleep better at night.
+- Peace of Mind: Not falling behind on your payments makes it easier for some sellers to deal with a short sale because the stigma of being delinquent is absent, and they sleep better at night.

-If your home does not sell or a lender refuses to accept an offer from your short sale buyer, in California, for example, you are free to cancel the listing and keep your home without liability.
+- Cancel Without Penalty: If your home does not sell or a lender refuses to accept an offer from your short sale buyer, in California, for example, you are free to cancel the listing and keep your home without liability.

 Some sellers are dealing with extreme financial hardship and don't have the option of deciding whether to continue making mortgage payments.
 Other sellers deliberately stop paying.
 Here are some good reasons:

 - More Motivation for Banks to Accept Short Sales.
 Although it is not necessary to be in default before a bank will consider a short sale, the files that get priority are those in default.

-You can't squeeze blood out of a beet, although I know banks that have tried.
+- Lenders Might Not Obligate Repayment.
 Typically, if a borrower is facing a true hardship and has no assets nor means of making a mortgage payment, the lender is unlikely to try to force the borrower to pay back any of it.
 It does not mean a lender is not entitled to a deficiency judgment, if circumstances warrant.

 Drawbacks to Going Into Default During a Short Sale

+- Credit Report Could Suffer.
 Short sales and foreclosure affect credit.
-In addition to a Credit Score Factor Code #22, the lender may also report your delinquent mortgage payments to the credit bureaus.
+The lender may report your delinquent mortgage payments to the credit bureaus.
 Some lenders can report a short sale as paid in full if you've completed a HAFA short sale after 2013, which should not affect your credit.

-Although I expect restrictions may become relaxed a bit due to the increasing number of foreclosures and short sales, at the moment, borrowers with a 60-day-late-pay or greater are required by Fannie Mae to wait two years to buy another home.
+- Restricted From Buying a New Home.
+Although restrictions may become relaxed a bit due to the increasing number of foreclosures and short sales, at the moment, borrowers with a 60-day-late-payment or greater are required by Fannie Mae to wait two years to buy another home.

+- Lose Home to Foreclosure.
 If you can't make up the back payments prior to the trustee's or sheriff's sale, you may lose your home to the bank.